Al Besselink

+Early life

 Besselink grew up in Merchantville, New Jersey.

 He attended the University of Miami and was the first UM golfer to win a national tournament.
 He won the Southern Intercollegiate Championship twice before graduating in 1949.

-He turned pro later that year.
+Professional career

+In 1949, shortly after graduating college, Besselink turned professional.

-Besselink won five PGA Tour events including the inaugural Tournament of Champions in 1953.
+Besselink won four PGA Tour events including the inaugural Tournament of Champions in 1953.
 The field was made up of 20 professionals, all tournament winners in the prior twelve months.
 With a six-foot par putt on the 18th hole, he finished with a 280, beating Chandler Harper by one stroke.
 Besselink was paid off with a wheelbarrow filled with silver dollars.
-He also had bet $500 on himself at 25 to 1, earning another $12,500.
+He also had bet $500 on himself at 25-1, earning another $12,500.
 Because he had just heard that Babe Zaharias had been diagnosed with cancer he donated half of his $10,000 first prize to the Damon Runyon Cancer Fund.
 Besselink and Zaharias had won the International Two-Ball Championship at Orlando in February 1952.

 Besselink was called "Bessie" by the other tour players and was known for living life with a gambler's recklessness and a showman's flair.
 One famous example of his showmanship occurred during the third round of the 1965 Colonial National Invitation in Fort Worth when Besselink played the final four holes of his third round with a red rose—plucked from a bush at the 15th hole—between his teeth.
 Afterward, Besselink said the gesture was a nod to the "loveliness of Texas women in general and Fort Worth women in particular."
 The next day, locker room attendants presented Besselink with 50 roses sent by female fans.

+Personal life

+Besselink was married to Jo Ann.

-In 2016, it was reported that Besselink, then aged 93, was living in a one-storey care home in South Florida.
+In 2016, it was reported that Besselink, then aged 93, was living in a nursing home in South Florida.
 He was by then using a wheelchair and suffering from severe memory loss.
 Besselink died in Florida on April 10, 2017, at the age of 93.